 Volunteering Support Officer

 Julia joined us in April 2022 as Volunteering Support Officer.
-An experienced vegan chef, Julia creates tasty and nutritious lunches for our weekly volunteer days, making sure everyone is well fed.
+An experienced vegan chef, Julia creates tasty and nutritious lunches for our weekly volunteer days, making sure that our hard working volunteers are well-fed.

-Julia is also a herbalist and community food activist with Feed Avalon, as well as a talented artist who has created work for the Glastonbury Mural Trail.
+Julia is also a herbalist running community nature events through Herbal Brue, as well as a talented artist who has created work for the Glastonbury Mural Trail.

 Trustees